ZeroMips/zeromips-website/content/about/index.md

 6510 were adopted in many of the early homecomputers: the Apple I and II, the Commodore PET, VC20 and the famous C64.

-My first computer, the Commodore C116 was also powered by this design.
+My first computer, the Commodore C116 was also powered by this design, more specifically the 7501/8501 flavour.

-The 65C02 is still in production today.
+The 65C02 is still in [production](https://www.westerndesigncenter.com/wdc/w65c02s-chip.php) today.
 Ben Eater started a [video series](https://eater.net/6502) that explained how to build a complete system including RAM, ROM and IOs on breadboards.
 I found this fascinating and decided to give it a try myself.